Radoslav Glavaš (junior): Čule affair

-At the time when Pavelić was preparing to celebrate his name day on the feast of Saint Anthony of Padua on 13 June 1942, he was informed by the Pope's delegate Giuseppe Masucci, that if he would hold to this protest note, he would be automatically excommunicated in the accordance with the 2334 Code of Canon Law, and that this would obstruct the celebration of his name day.
+At the time when Pavelić was preparing to celebrate his name day on the feast of Saint Anthony of Padua on 13 June 1942, he was informed by the Pope's delegate Giuseppe Masucci that if he would hold to this protest note, he would be automatically excommunicated per 2334 Code of Canon Law, and that this would obstruct the celebration of his name day.
 This persuaded Pavelić to give up any sanctions against Čule.
-Few days after the protest note was issued, Archbishop of Zagreb Aloysius Stepinac invited a high official in the Ministry of Justice and Religion together with Glavaš, and threatened them both with excommunication if they don't refrain from their actions.
+A few days after the protest note was issued, Archbishop of Zagreb Aloysius Stepinac invited a high official in the Ministry of Justice and Religion together with Glavaš.
+He threatened them both with excommunication if they didn't refrain from their actions.
 Furthermore, the papal delegate Marcone, who was present there, excommunicated Glavaš.
-Glavaš refused to acknowledge the excommunication, claiming that he had no role in the creation nor spreading of the protest note against Čule's appointment.
-However, in his statement to the OZNA authorities from 10 June 1945, Glavaš stated that he acknowledged the excommunication and left.
-Marcone later expressed a wish to see him again, however, Čule refused, staying "firmly in his stance that he has nothing to ask him for nor beg for".
+Glavaš refused to acknowledge the excommunication, claiming he had no role in creating or spreading the protest note against Čule's appointment.
+However, in his statement to the OZNA, the Yugoslav secret police, from 10 June 1945, Glavaš stated that he acknowledged the excommunication and left.
+Marcone later expressed a wish to see him again.
+However, Glavaš refused, staying "firmly in his stance that he has nothing to ask him for nor beg for".

-Nonetheless, in July 1942, Glavaš influenced Pavelić to send the Minister of Internal Affairs Andrija Artuković to Mostar, in order to prevent Čule's appointment, but the effort was unsuccessful, mainly because of Stepinac's threats to Glavaš and the Ustaše authorities.
-The Herzegovinian Franciscans started to persuade Čule to denounce his appointment but to no avail.
-Stepinac and the Archbishop of Vrhbosna Šarić received threatening letters, in which they were informed that "if you [Stepinac and Šarić] dare to cross the border of the city of Mostar and Herzegovina for the purpose of the consecration of the new bishop, you [Stepinac and Šarić] should know that anything could happen.
+Nonetheless, in July 1942, Glavaš influenced Pavelić to send the Minister of Internal Affairs Andrija Artuković to Mostar to prevent Čule's appointment.
+Still, the effort was unsuccessful, mainly because of Stepinac's threats to Glavaš and the Ustaše authorities.
+The Herzegovinian Franciscans persuaded Čule to denounce his appointment, but to no avail.
+Stepinac and the Archbishop of Vrhbosna Šarić received threatening letters, in which they were informed that "if you [Stepinac and Šarić] dare to cross the border of the city of Mostar and Herzegovina for the consecration of the new bishop, you [Stepinac and Šarić] should know that anything could happen.
 There will be blood and flesh, even if you would carry the papal tiara.
 There will be blood and flesh."
 Marko Perić considers that the threatening letters originate from the Franciscans.
 Franciscan Oton Knezović, unsatisfied with Čule's appointment, wrote an article in Katolički list (The Catholic Newspaper) regarding the incident, but the article was of such content that Stepinac ordered it to be destroyed.